bookstone/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free software.
+Git is aaaa free software.
 Git is 1
 Creating a new branch is quick and simple. dev test